hyperledger/fabric/docs/source/github/github.rst

 .. image:: ../images/fork.png
    :scale: 50%

-- Your browser will automatically take you to the forked repostiory within your personal GitHub account once the forking process has complete
+- Your browser will automatically take you to the forked repository within your personal GitHub account once the forking process has complete

 You can now clone your personal fork to your local machine.